Is Florida a Community Property State?

 Yes, and in fact, the court encourages it.
 Spouses can negotiate a marital settlement agreement that outlines how assets and debts will be divided.
 If the agreement is fair and legally sound, the Court will usually approve it without intervention.

-Working with an experienced family law attorney can help ensure that your agreement protects your rights and complies with Florida law.
+Working with an experienced family law attorney or divorce attorney can help ensure that your agreement protects your rights and complies with Florida law, while considering your unique circumstances and financial goals.
+Divorce attorneys play a key role in guiding clients through property division negotiations and securing fair outcomes during divorce proceedings.

 How Does Equitable Distribution Affect High-Asset Divorces?